-- 1. Appropriate technical and organisational measures should be taken by the data controllers, in order to protect the subjects' data. - 2.
+- 1. Appropriate technical and organisational measures should be undertaken by the data controllers, in order to protect the subjects' data - 2.
 Data protection by design and by default should be implemented by data controllers. - 3.
-Data controllers should keep records of the processing activities. - 4.
-Processors should cooperate with national Supervisory Authorities. - 5.
+Data controllers should keep records of the processing activities

+- 4. Processors should cooperate with national Supervisory Authorities - 5.
 Impact assessments should be carried out for the data processing.

-Moreover, SMEs may seek the help of some smart tool-kits, so that their compliance with the GDPR is guaranteed.
+Moreover, SMEs may seek the help of smart toolkits, to guarantee their compliance with the GDPR.
 Thus, SMEs will not be at risk of being reported for GDPR violations or getting fined by the supervisory authorities.

-One such smart tool, through which the SMEs shall implement all of the above and achieve full compliance with the GDPR at a cost-effective level, is SENTINEL.
+A smart tool through which the SMEs shall implement all the above and achieve full compliance with the GDPR at a cost-effective level is SENTINEL.

 In detail, the General Data Protection Regulation (GDPR) establishes rights to individuals regarding the handling of their personal data.
 However, such rights "suffer from the absence of technical tools and standards that make the exercise of their rights simple and not overly burdensome".
-To underline this statement, the Commission focuses on the right to data portability which has "practical limitation".
-Thus, a key activity is "exploring and enhancing the portability right for individuals under Article 20 of the GDPR giving them more control over who can access and use machine-generated data".
+To underline this statement, the Commission focuses on the right to data portability, which has "practical limitation".
+Thus, a key-activity is "exploring and enhancing the portability right for individuals under Article 20 of the GDPR, giving them more control over who can access and use machine-generated data".
 These considerations have provided the vision for SENTINEL's IdMS as a practical and ethical way for SMEs/MEs to manage and process personal information in a GDPR-compliant manner, EU-wide.

-Further, a key aspect of GDPR Compliance, as defined in Article 5(2) of the GDPR, is that of accountability.
-Being accountable aims to demonstrate compliance to three entities: Data subjects, data protection authorities and business partners.
-Accountability, according to the Opinion 3/2010 (on the principle of accountability) of the Article 29 Data Protection Working Party, "would focus on two main elements: (i) the need for a controller to take appropriate and effective measures to implement data protection principles; (ii) the need to demonstrate upon request that appropriate and effective measures have been taken.
+Further, a key-aspect of GDPR Compliance, as defined in Article 5(2) of the GDPR is the accountability.
+Being accountable, aims to demonstrate compliance to three entities: Data subjects, data protection authorities and business partners.
+Accountability, according to the Opinion 3/2010 (on the principle of accountability) of the Article 29 Data Protection Working Party, "would focus on two main elements: (i) the need for a controller to take appropriate and effective measures to implement data protection principles; (ii) the need to demonstrate upon request that appropriate and effective measures have been undertaken.
 Thus, the controller shall provide evidence of (i) above".
 By integrating accountability as a principle, GDPR states that the controller, and not the Data Protection Authorities, must demonstrate that the entity is compliant with data protection principles.
 Thus, SENTINEL's envisioned GDPR compliance and data protection impact assessment framework should demonstrate SMEs' accountability regarding handling of personal data.

 Furthermore, currently, GDPR compliance assessment toolkits rely heavily on manual activities.
-In addition, only assessment experts - assessors - are authorized to use these tools.
-Progress beyond this state of the art is seen by SENTINEL partners as the efficient digital transformation of these toolkits to enable participant organisations to autonomously both self-assess accountability and self-determine privacy and data protection risks for GDPR compliance.
+In addition, only assessment experts - assessors - are authorised to use these tools.
+Progress beyond the state-of-the-art, is seen by SENTINEL partners as the efficient digital transformation of these toolkits to enable participant organisations to autonomously both self-assess accountability and self-determine privacy and data protection risks for GDPR compliance.

-Finally, the SMEs that will choose to use the SENTINEL tool, will be assured that they will have achieved full compliance with the GDPR and thus will be able to proceed if it is desired, to be certified by a certification mechanism approved by a national Supervisory Authority, with the certainty that they will achieve to meet the compliance conditions that the respective mechanism will provide in its criteria.
+Finally, the SMEs that will choose to use the SENTINEL tool will be assured that they will have achieved full compliance with the GDPR.
+Thus, they will be able to proceed, if desired, to be certified by a certification mechanism approved by a national Supervisory Authority, with the certainty that they will achieve to meet the compliance conditions the respective mechanism will provide in its criteria.